A molar pregnancy is a complication that happens very early on in pregnancy.

 - Molar pregnancy discharge.
 Some people with molar pregnancies have reported seeing a watery, brown-colored discharge along with molar pregnancy bleeding.

 When do molar pregnancy symptoms start?

-However, you may experience molar pregnancy symptoms a little earlier ‒ if you’re ever concerned about any part of your pregnancy, speak with your healthcare provider.
+If you’re ever concerned about any part of your pregnancy, speak with your healthcare provider.

 Are molar pregnancies painful?

 Sometimes, yes, having a molar pregnancy can cause pelvic and abdominal pain.

 You may also notice your pregnancy bump growing faster than expected, due to the abnormal growth of the placental cells.

 Yes, molar pregnancy hCG levels are typically higher than in other pregnancies.

 Whether it’s a complete or partial molar pregnancy, hCG levels are likely to continue to be higher for a few weeks after the pregnancy loss.

 If you’re after a molar pregnancy hCG levels chart, it’s hard to define the potential hCG levels in figures, because each molar pregnancy is different.